jhilker1/jhilker1/README.md

-### Hi There
+### Hi there 👋, I'm Jacob
-I'm Jacob, and I'm currently a student at the University of Mary Washington.
+I'm currently a student at the University of Mary Washington.
 I'm curently looking to get into Software Development.

 Skills: REACT / JS / HTML / CSS / GIT / PYTHON